Sunstone (medieval)

 The sunstone (sólarsteinn) is a type of mineral attested in several 13th–14th-century written sources in Iceland, one of which describes its use to locate the Sun in a completely overcast sky.
 Sunstones are also mentioned in the inventories of several churches and one monastery in 14th–15th-century Iceland and Germany.

-A theory exists that the sunstone had polarizing attributes and was used as a navigational instrument by seafarers in the Viking Age.
+A hypothesis exists that the sunstone had polarizing attributes and was used as a navigational instrument by seafarers in the Viking Age.
 A stone found in 2002 off Alderney, in the wreck of a 16th-century warship, may lend evidence of the existence of sunstones as navigational devices.